UltrascatterRED/NostalgiaFPSBuilder/EngineDocs.md

 **Screen Space** - Refers to the 2D output window (aka screen).
 Used to contextualize coordinate values.

 **Environment Space** - Refers to the 3D enviroment being represented in the engine.
 Used to contextualize coordinate values.

+**Sector** - Refers to a group of at least 2 **walls**, used to form a more complex shape.
+Walls in the same sector share their Z height and location, and may have **caps** drawn between them.

+**Cap** - Refers to the horizontal surfaces that may be drawn as part of a sector.
+Often used to visually represent floors and/or ceilings.

+**Wall** - Refers to a rectangular vertical surface with 4 defining points.
+Walls will usually belong to a **sector**.

+# Limitations
+* Wall orientation (and by extension, sector orientation) will always be perfectly vertical.
+This is because of the rendering logic this engine uses (vertical lines of pixels).
+* Cap orientation will always be perfectly horizontal, also due to rendering logic.
+* Sectors must always be *convex*.
+A convex sector's center point will always be inside its geometry.
+This is important because certain rendering calculations may evaluate incorrectly otherwise (i.e. incorrect Z-order when drawing to the screen).

 # Components
 ## Global Values